-Which means that more oxygen and nutrients get to your muscles which allows them to strengthen, repair and heal.
+Which means that more oxygen and nutrients get delivered to your muscles which allows them to strengthen, heal and repair.

-And finally by stretching before and after work and exercise you can greatly lower the chance of injury and picking up any muscle strains.
+And finally by stretching before and after exercise you can greatly lower the chance of injury and picking up any muscle strains.

-Make Sure You Are Stretching Your Whole Body Not Just Your Lower Back
+You Need To Stretch Your Whole Body, Not Just Your Back

 It's important not to fall into the trap of thinking that you only need to stretch out your lower back area if you have lower back pain.